diptim01/TicketingCustomerEvent/src/TicketingCustomerEvent/Readme.md

 Sure, we could use a database to store the event which makes it easier to fetch in future occurrence.
 We could also use **Parallel.ForEach** to send the mail on multiple thread based on the system processor & environment.

+#Part II

+> What should be your approach to getting the distance between the customer’s city and the other cities on the list?

+Create a dictionary with Events as key and distance as values.
+Then afterwards get the distance for each events relative to the customer's city.
+Since we have it all in a hashmap, we could sort by ascending order